IVenzon/Reading-Notes/code-102/javascript.md

 > x = x + 1;

 This statement first calculates the value of x + 1, then assigns that value to x.
-In other words, this statement increments the value of x by one each time.
+In other words, this statement increments the value of x by one each time it runs.

 On the other hand, if we wanted to check if a variable equaled some value, then we would need to use the equals operator (two equals signs).
 Note that this is a **VERY** common source of error, so if a problem arises and you get stuck, be sure to check how many equals signs you used!